sprckt/suade_task/README.md

 }
 ```

-# Web App
+# Flask App
-A light Flask web app was created for this task, using just the core Flask library.
+A light Flask web app was used to serve up the report for this task
 The report is accessible at the following endpoint:
 `http://127.0.0.1:5000/date-report/<date>`